chsxf/CiderTweenKit/README.md

 - Then select **Branch** as the **Dependency Rule** with `main` in the associated text field.
 - Then select the project of your choice in the **Add to Project** list.
 - Finally, click the **Add Package** button.

+# Support

+Development on CiderKit.Tween is still active.

+However, support is not guaranteed in any way.
+[Pull requests](https://github.com/chsxf/CiderKit.Tween/pulls) or [issues](https://github.com/chsxf/CiderKit.Tween/issues) are welcomed but you may wait for some time before getting any answer.

 # License